Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scripts that sets the mode of the file
+a script that add execute permissions to subdirectories